"You have to understand the nature of light."

 This has not been a technical post but you can talk at great length about lenses, the film speed, candela and such, but that can wait for another day.
 Today the aim was just to celebrate their work.

 "There are infinite shadings of light and shadows and colors... it's an extraordinarily subtle language.
 Figuring out how to speak that language is a lifetime job."

 All the quotes are from Conrad Hall, one of the great masters.
 He was a treasured legend among cinematographers, and active all the way up to his death, in 2003.
 His last film was also one of his best: Road to Perdition (Sam Mendes 2002).

 This post is based on one I wrote several years ago for my Swedish film blog.
-Considering that Bruce Surtees (known as The prince of darkness) passed away a few weeks ago, this amended post is dedicated to him.
+It has been slightly amended 2014-03-07.